 - Poor vision or poor hearing, and no tools that compensate for this

-- Frustration because he can handle less than before
+- Frustration because he or she can handle less than before

 - Anxiety through hallucinations or delusions

-- Frustration because he notices that he is losing grip on his life
+- Frustration because he or she notices that they are losing grip on their life

 - Gloom because of the feeling that something is no longer possible.